 |Sony A7 II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7 II|

 It is notable that the A77 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 4000D does not feature such a mic input.

 Studio photographers will appreciate that the Sony A77 II (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 4000D and the A77 II are recent models that feature in their makers' current product line-up.
+Both the 4000D and the A77 II are recent models that are part of the current product line-up.
 The A77 II replaced the earlier Sony A77, while the 4000D does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.